kluster-ai/docs/getting-started.md

 ## Summary

 You've now run a simple Batch use case by sending a collection of Batch request input objects to the chat completion end point, monitored the Batch interface for the progress of the job, and downloaded the result of the Batch job.
-To learn more about the end points we support, refer to the API documentation (link).
+To learn more about the supported endpoints, refer to the API documentation (link).